armele/mctradepost-retro/README.md

 Marketplace Hut - Supports the Marketplace building and the Shopkeeper job.
 Advanced Clipboard - Just like the regular clipboard but with a button that filters the outstanding needs down to only those expected to be fulfilled by a player.
+Trade Coin - These coins can be minted from the marketplace by sneak-right-clicking your advanced clipboard on the Marketplace hut.
+The hut must be upgraded, first!
+Trade Coins will (eventually) be used as the basis for triggering most Trade Post mod features.

 ### Custom Blocks

 Marketplace Hut Block - Block implementation of the item above.

+### Configuration
+The value of a Trade Coin can be configured.
+The level of the marketplace required to mint coins can be configured.

 ## Installation